 After Princeton Seminary, Adams served as associate pastor at First Baptist Church of Lincoln Gardens in Somerset, New Jersey—then the youngest woman ordained in the church.
 She and a colleague led teens writing and performing “Yesterday I Died,” a play about gun violence.

 When Adams took a campus ministry position at Azuza Pacific University, she wrote her first book The Misinterpreted Gospel of Singleness.
 She also began making films—docudramas called “Chivalry is Dead” and “Narrow Road.”
-Her upcoming book, Parable of the Brown Girl: The Sacred Lives of Girls of Color will be available in February 2020.
+Her sophomore book, Parable of the Brown Girl: The Sacred Lives of Girls of Color, was released in February 2020.

 As a chaplain in residence at Georgetown University, Adams preached in the Protestant chapel, then served as a chaplain for the university and law school.
 There, she partnered with students to write the docudrama “God and Country,” about campus activism, the Charleston Nine, and the Ferguson protests.